What Taxes Do I Have to Pay When Selling a House in Minnesota?

 Which Exemptions Can Minimize Your Taxable Amount?

-The IRS provides exemptions like the home sale exclusion rule for qualifying principal residences.
+The IRS provides exemptions, such as the home-sale exclusion, for qualifying principal residences.
 Ensuring eligibility for these exemptions can significantly lower capital gains tax obligations.
 Confirm all qualifications under these rules to maximize tax benefits.

 How to Utilize Home Sale Tax Deductions